 Shag-pile carpeting is one of the hardest surfaces for a vacuum to clean, requiring a unique blend of power and finesse.
 No doubt, you'll need a vacuum powerful enough to draw debris out from deep within carpet fibers, but all-out suction power isn't the be-all-end-all.
 If the vacuum forms too tight a seal, carpet fibers can clog a vacuum's brushroll or even get torn out.
 Adjustable suction levels are a must, and features like head-height adjustment can make it a lot easier to maneuver the vacuum on uneven surfaces without getting bogged down.

-We've tested over 130 vacuum cleaners, and below are our recommendations for the best vacuum cleaners for shag carpets.
+We've tested over 135 vacuum cleaners, and below are our recommendations for the best vacuum cleaners for shag carpets.
 We selected these picks based on their performance on carpet and their design, feature set, and price.
-If you're looking for more general product recommendations, check out our picks for the best vacuums.
+Check out our picks for the best vacuums if you want more general product recommendations.
 Alternatively, if you're looking for a vacuum but have lower-pile carpeting in your home, see our recommendations for the best vacuums for high-pile carpet and the best vacuums for carpet.

 Our recommendations are based on what we think are currently the best vacuums for shag carpet.
 We don't just base our results on overall performance, but also factors like availability, price, and reader feedback, so it isn't as though there's a single best vacuum to suit all needs.

 If you would like to do the work of choosing yourself, here is the list of all our vacuum reviews listed alongside their performance on carpet as well their maneuverability score, which is an important aspect of determining how easy a given vacuum is to use on shag carpet.
 Be careful not to get too caught up in the details.
 While no vacuum is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.